What are QTL/GWAS?

 bottom of your GBrowse page to upload the GFF file you just made, to the GBrowse

-window where you may already browsed to a chromosome or a genome region of interests.
+window where you may already browse to a chromosome or a genome region of interests.

 In case the window is not refreshed, click